ikawrakow/ik_llama.cpp/README.md

 >Do not use quantized models from Unsloth that have `_XL` in their name.
 These are likely to not work with `ik_llama.cpp`.
 >
 >The above has caused some stir, so to clarify: the Unsloth `_XL` models that are likely to not work are those that contain `f16` tensors (which is never a good idea in the first place).
 All others are fine.

+>[!NOTE]
+>Some users have reported issues with graph parallel (a.k.a. split mode `graph`) and partial GPU offload (using `--cpu-moe` or `--n-cpu-moe` or tensor overrides).
+If you are using/want to use split mode graph and observe gibberish/incoherent responses, try adding `-cuda graphs=0` to your command line.

 ## Quickstart